Refinitiv/refinitiv-ui/documents/src/pages/elements/chart.md

 ```
 ::

-## Reduce bundle size
+## Bundle optimisation

 Although `import "@refinitiv-ui/chart";` is easy to use as it provides all components of chart.js, you application might not be using all of them.
 To import only what is needed, start with `import "@refinitiv-ui/chart/bare";`.
 Then, import more components from chart.js manually according to your need.
-Check [Chart.js Bundle Optimization](https://www.chartjs.org/docs/4.2.1/getting-started/integration.html#bundle-optimization) for what needed to be import for each chart type.
+Check [Chart.js Bundle Optimisation](https://www.chartjs.org/docs/4.2.1/getting-started/integration.html#bundle-optimization) for what needed to be import for each chart type.
 This could reduce your bundle size related to chart.js by around 20%.

-For example, to use simple line chart:
+Here is a example for simple line chart:

 ```javascript
 import '@refinitiv-ui/elements/chart/bare';